-The maintenance action associated with the mitigation effort described herein consists of ongoing flood control maintenance within portions of two channels in the Tijuana River Valley (Smuggler's Gulch and the main Tijuana River (pilot) channel).
-The City has successfully mitigated for the construction of these channels; however, current permits for ongoing maintenance of the channels require implementation of an exotic invasive species control program both within and outside of the maintenance channels as additional mitigation for maintenance activities.
+While the City has successfully mitigated for the construction of these channels as outlined above, current permits for ongoing maintenance of the channels require implementation of an exotic invasive species control program.
+This includes the control of target non-native plant species both within, and outside of the maintenance channels.
 Impacts and mitigation are summarized in Table 2.